AmrMohamed319/SQL-Corona-Virus/README.md

-# animated-octo-tribble
-This SQL project analyzes a comprehensive Corona Virus dataset, uncovering key insights into the pandemic's spread and impact through various queries, including data validation, trend analysis, and statistical evaluations.
+# Corona Virus Dataset SQL Project
+This project involves analyzing a dataset related to the Corona Virus using SQL queries.
+The dataset includes information such as the number of confirmed cases, deaths, and recoveries across various regions and dates.
+The analysis answers several key questions about the data, providing insights into the spread and impact of the virus.
+## Dataset
+The dataset used in this project is named Corona Virus Dataset and contains the following columns:

+1) Province
+2) Country/Region
+3) Latitude
+4) Longitude
+5) Date
+6) Confirmed
+7) Deaths
+8) Recovered